vijey18/MLZoompCampCapstone/Grape-Price-Prediction/README.md

 1. **Data Access**: The dataset is available in the repository under the name GRAPE_QUALITY.csv.
 2. **Execution**: Run the Jupyter notebooks for EDA(Not necessary)  (`notebook.ipynb`, `EDA.ipynb`, `ModelTraining.ipynb`, `CustomGradientBoost.ipynb`, `training_pipelineAndFeatImport.ipynb`) and  the training script (`train_pipeline.py`) without errors.

-## Environment Setup(Needed to run the Jupyter Notebook, train_pipeline.py AND the streamlit app outside the Docker Environment, if needed)
+## Environment Setup(Needed to run the Jupyter Notebook, train_pipeline.py AND the streamlit app)

 #Assumptions
 1.Conda Jupyter is installed and working in the system.